Haunted Tugboat Lurks in the Milwaukee Harbor

 6 men lost their lives when the haunted tugboat Wisconsin sank in 1941.
 Since its restoration, strange phenomena have convince some that those men never left it.

 About a year ago he made an impromptu trip to snap some photos of the SS Alpena during a brief layover in the Milwaukee harbor.
-It was there that a pair of friendly security guards confessed their unease about the small, otherwise unremarkable tugboat moored nearby.
+It was there that he encountered a pair of talkative security guards who confessed their unease about the small, otherwise unremarkable tugboat moored nearby.

 Somewhere in the Detroit River, en route to the stalled steamer, tragedy struck.
 The America went down with all hands.